RebelGuy/chat-mate/projects/server/readme.md

 In addition, the following environment variables must be injected into the node instance using the `cross-env` package:
 - `NODE_ENV`: Either `local`, `debug` or `release` to indicate which servers we are connecting to.
 Some behaviour is different when running the server locally than when the server is deployed.

+Finally, the following environment variables must be present in the `<local|debug|release>.env` file when building via webpack.
+These are not checked at runtime, and ommitting them leads to undefined behaviour.
+- `NAME`: A unique name to give this build.
+- `STUDIO_URL`: The URL to ChatMate studio.

 For testing, define a `test.env` file that sets only a subset of the above variables:
 - `DATABASE_URL`